-\textbf{\textit{Social Roles.}} The roles considered in works published before 2010 typically correspond to specific functions role-played in a given social context (such as a project manager in a meeting).
-Therefore, they are scenario specific.
-However, a model trained in a dataset having fixed social context might not be generalizable and subsequently might not be successfully applied to other datasets or real-world environments.
-Considering this fact, most of the newer studies investigated the socio-emotional roles independent of any particular scenario or corpus.
-For example, in \cite{Vinciarelli2011}, \emph{protagonist} (a person who takes the floor, leads the conversation, and asserts his/her authority), \emph{supporter} (a person who is cooperative, showing attention and acceptance while providing support), \emph{neutral} (a person who does not express his / her ideas and accepts others' ideas), \emph{gatekeeper} (the moderator who encourages the communication between the group members), and \emph{attacker} (a person who does not agree with other's ideas, does not respect the status of others and attacks other speakers) were defined.
-The recognition of these roles was addressed in meetings and, mostly, by analyzing vocal behavior and hand/body activity (like fidgeting) \cite{Vinciarelli2011,Sapru2013,Dong2013,Sapru2015,Fotedar2016,ZhangRadke2020}.
-On the other hand, in \cite{AlamedaPineda2015} \emph{social attractor} (a person who attracts the attention of the other members in the group) were detected in a real-world workshop session where people discuss in front of the research posters.
-In such a context, the social attractors were assumed to be the poster presenters. \emph{Attentive listener} (a person who grabs the floor after the current speaker), \emph{side participant} (potential future speakers that do not grab the floor after the current speaker) and \emph{bystander} (a person who is not expected to speak in the near future but the rest of the group is aware of them) were described in \cite{Oertel2015}.
+\textbf{\textit{Social Roles.}} The roles considered in studies published before 2010 typically correspond to specific functions \emph{role-played} in a given social context (such as a project manager in a meeting).
+Therefore, they are scenario-specific.
+However, a model trained in a dataset having a fixed social context might not be generalizable and subsequently might not be successfully applied to other datasets or real-world environments.
+Considering this, Vinciarelli et al. \cite{Vinciarelli2011} defined the following \emph{socio-emotional roles} that are independent of any particular scenario or corpus and several works \cite{Sapru2013,Dong2013,Sapru2015,Fotedar2016,ZhangRadke2020} proposed methods to detect such roles automatically. \emph{Protagonist} is a person who takes the floor, leads the conversation, and asserts his/her authority, \emph{supporter} is a person who is cooperative, shows attention and acceptance while providing support, \emph{neutral} is a person who does not express his/her ideas and accepts others' ideas, \emph{gatekeeper} is the moderator who encourages the communication between the group members and \emph{attacker} is a person who does not agree with others' ideas, does not respect the status of others and attacks other speakers.
+Alameda-Pineda et al. \cite{AlamedaPineda2015} defined \emph{social attractor} (a person who attracts the attention of the other members in the group) to be detected in a real-world workshop session where people have discussions in front of posters.
+In such a context, the poster presenters were labeled as social attractors.
+Oertel et al. \cite{Oertel2015} instead studied the automated detection of \emph{attentive listener} (a person who grabs the floor after the current speaker), \emph{side participant} (potential future speakers that do not grab the floor after the current speaker) and \emph{bystander} (a person who is not expected to speak in the near future but the rest of the group is aware of them).